gpeel/plog/README.md

 You can see ALL available loggers above in DEV/environment.ts

-Typescript source codes are deliverd inside the installed packge in node_modules/@gpeel/plog/src/lib
+Typescript source codes are delivered inside the installed packge in node_modules/@gpeel/plog/src/lib

 Github repo at :
 https://github.com/gpeel/plog